-A summary of the VOC source area soil excavation and disposal activities performed between August and November 2010 is documented in the Building 96 Soil Excavation and Disposal Closure Report (BNL 2011b).
-In addition to the excavation of contaminated soils, operation of the RTW-1 groundwater treatment system will continue until the capture goal is attained, which is expected within three to six years of the soil excavation (by 2016).
+In addition to the excavation of VOC contaminated soil in 2010, operation of the RTW-1 groundwater treatment system will continue until the capture goal is attained, which was expected within three to six years of the soil excavation (by 2016).
 Excavation of the soil is expected to reduce the number of years of treatment to allow the cleanup goal of the ROD for this groundwater plume (i.e., meeting drinking water standards by 2030) to be met.

-Figure 3.2.2-1 shows the location of the excavated soil contamination area in relation to the 2013 VOC groundwater plume.
+Figure 3.2.2-1 shows the location of the excavated soil contamination area in relation to the 2014 VOC groundwater plume.
 Figure 3.2.2-3 shows a cross section of the area.

-A network of 36 wells is used to monitor the VOC plume and the effectiveness of the Building 96 groundwater remediation system (Figure 1-2).
-As recommended in the 2011 Groundwater Status Report, well 095-313 was added to the Building 96 monitoring program.
-This well was installed as part of the Building 452 Freon-11 monitoring program.
+A network of 35 wells is used to monitor the VOC plume and the effectiveness of the Building 96 groundwater remediation system (Figure 3.2.2-1).
 The majority of the wells are sampled quarterly and analyzed for VOCs in accordance with Table 1-5.
-In addition, from 2008 through 2012, all wells were sampled quarterly for total chromium (Cr) and hexavalent chromium (Cr [VI]).
-As recommended in the 2011 Groundwater Status Report, since there have been no detections of hexavalent chromium above the SPDES discharge limit of 100 μg/L from 2010 through 2012, the frequency of monitoring for total chromium and hexavalent chromium in the monitoring wells was reduced from quarterly to annually in 2013.
+The frequency of monitoring for total chromium and hexavalent chromium in the monitoring wells is annual.

-Complete VOC results are provided in Appendix C. The fourth quarter 2013 plume is shown on Figure 3.2.2-1.
-A summary of key monitoring well data for 2013 follows:
+Complete VOC results are provided in Appendix C. The fourth quarter 2014 plume is shown on Figure 3.2.2-1 and trends for several wells are presented on Figure 3.2.2-2.
+A summary of key monitoring well data for 2014 follows: